koskath/arete2/course_content/SC/final_md_files/Lecture4/lecture_4_slide_15_img1.md

-# The image in slide 15 of lecture 4 consists of a circular diagram with a larger outer circle divided into six segments, surrounding a smaller central circle.
+# Slide 15 of Lecture 4 contains information about The image in slide 15 of lecture 4 consists of a circular diagram with a larger outer circle divided into six segments, surrounding a smaller central circle.

 Each segment displays a cartoon illustration with a label underneath.
 The details are as follows: